References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 A Permit to Fly for Test is required to test a newly installed modification or repair.

-For non-EASA Certificate of Airworthiness aircraft (Annex II and “state” aircraft), there is no requirement for the
+For non-Part 21 Certificate of Airworthiness aircraft (Annex II and “state” aircraft), there is no requirement for the

 issue of a temporary National Permit to fly because “A” and “B” Conditions remain in force for these aircraft which